 - Provide a safe environment to explore complex Indigenous issues in a non-confrontational way.

-- Provide safe opportunity to see both sides of the debate.
+- Provide safe opportunity to see all sides of the debate.

 - Help participants sift through rhetoric to find creative solutions to workplace challenges.